colis/plugin-scaffold/README.md

 ## Getting Started

 ### Quick Start
-Install 10up's command line tool for scaffolding new projects.
-You can download it from the [Project Scaffold repository](https://github.com/10up/project-scaffold).
-Setting up a new plugin is as easy as running `create-10up plugin plugin-name-here` in the terminal!
+Install Pragmatic's command line tool for scaffolding new projects.
+You can download it from the [Project Scaffold repository](https://github.com/colis/project-scaffold).
+Setting up a new plugin is as easy as running `create-pragmatic plugin plugin-name-here` in the terminal!

 Browsersync requires a local development URL.
 This is currently set in the `package.json`, as `proxyUrl`.